 DISCO awards a number of small grants every year, of up to $300, to undergraduate and graduate students presenting papers or conducting research.
-Applications for the Autumn 2017 grant cycle were due Tuesday, October 31, 2017.
-The deadline for Spring 2018 grant applications will be announced early in the Spring term.
+The deadline for Spring 2018 grant applications will be 5:00 p.m.
+ET Monday, March 26, 2018.

 To be eligible, undergraduate students must be enrolled in one of six DISCO interdisciplinary programs—American Indian Studies (minor), Asian American Studies (minor), Disability Studies (minor), Latina/o Studies (minor) and/or Sexuality Studies (minor or major).
 Graduate students must be enrolled in the GIS in Disability Studies, Latina/o Studies, or Sexuality Studies and/or delivering a paper or doing research on a topic relevant to American Indian Studies, Asian American Studies, Disability Studies, Latina/o Studies, and/or Sexuality Studies.